codingnninja/koras/docs/documentations/concepts/state.md

 # State

 State is current data which is liable to change based on predefined or user interactions.
-In `koras.jsx`, state is declared with a normal JavaScript variable with an assigned value.
+In `koras`, state is declared with a normal JavaScript variable with an assigned value.
 There are two kinds of state -- unit and composite state.

 ### Unit state